Perfect Draft: 8th in a 12-Team Yahoo Half-PPR League

 My Top Alternative: Tyreek Hill

-Since I didn’t disable running back suggestions for the first four rounds, Draft Analyzer recommended all running backs for round three after I started the draft with back-to-back picks at wide receiver.
+Since I didn’t disable running back suggestions for the first four rounds, Draft Hero recommended all running backs for round three after I started the draft with back-to-back picks at wide receiver.
 Aaron Jones had the highest VBD among the running back group at +26, but looking at the available wide receivers revealed a +45 VBD for Julian Edelman, a +19 differential over Aaron Jones and a +20 differential over Brandin Cooks.

 4for4 projects Julian Edelman as the WR12 with 207 fantasy points, which gives this team a starting wide receiver trio who are all projected as top-12 wide receivers with 200+ fantasy points in Half-PPR leagues.
 This round is still a bit too early to dip into the second tier of tight ends, as the next three all have sixth-round ADPs.
 Any of the running backs suggested has potential to finish with a top-12 season, but the bet is that there will still be starter-worthy running backs available in a couple of rounds.

 - All Premium Content